Probability Distribution on Full Rooted Trees: Introduction

-One theoretical method to solve this problem is regarding the full rooted tree as a random variable and assuming a prior distribution on it.
-An appropriate prior distribution provides a unified method to select one of them or combine them based on Bayes decision theory (see, e.g., \cite{Berger}).
-Although the Bayes decision theory is usually applied to statistical models with unknown continuous parameters, it also works for the statistical models with unknown discrete random variables like the full rooted trees (see, e.g., \cite{Bayes_code}).
-Assigning a high prior probability to a shallow tree and a low prior probability to a deep tree, we can avoid the overfitting of the statistical model.
+A theoretical method to solve this problem is to consider the full rooted tree as a random variable and assuming a prior distribution on it.
+An appropriate prior distribution provides a unified method for selecting one full rooted tree or combining them based on the Bayes decision theory (see, e.g., \cite{Berger}).
+Although the Bayes decision theory is typically applied to statistical models with unknown continuous parameters, it is also applicable to statistical models with unknown discrete random variables such as full rooted trees (see, e.g., \cite{Bayes_code}).
+By assigning a high prior probability to a shallow tree and a low prior probability to a deep tree, we can avoid the complex statistical model corresponding to the deep tree.

 As mentioned above, most previous studies regard the full rooted tree as a non-stochastic variable.
-However, a few studies adopted the above approach.
-In text compression, the complete Bayesian interpretation of Context Tree Weighting method was first studied in \cite{CT_th}.
-Not only the theory but also their algorithm has been improved over the decade after that (see, e.g., \cite{CT_alg}).
-Moreover, similar results with rich real data analysis are reported recently in \cite{Papageorgiou, kontoyiannis} (Note that the form of the prior used in \cite{Papageorgiou, kontoyiannis} is too restricted and cannot be updated as a posterior in contrast to \cite{CT_th, CT_alg}).
-In image processing, \cite{nakahara_entropy} is the first study in which the quadtree is regarded as a stochastic model and its optimal estimation is derived under the Bayes criteria.
-In machine learning, \cite{meta-tree} redefines the decision tree as a stochastic generative model and it improves most tree weighting methods (e.g., \cite{RF}).
+However, few studies adopted the above mentioned approach.
+In terms of text compression, the complete Bayesian interpretation of context tree weighting method was first investigated by the authors of \cite{CT_th}.
+Not only the theory, but also the associated algorithm has been improved over the decade it was first investigated (see, e.g., \cite{CT_alg}).
+Moreover, similar results obtained from rich real data analysis have been reported recently \cite{Papageorgiou, kontoyiannis} (Note that the prior form reported in \cite{Papageorgiou, kontoyiannis} is extremely restricted and cannot be updated as a posterior, in contrast to that reported in \cite{CT_th, CT_alg}).
+In image processing, the author of \cite{nakahara_entropy} were the first to regard the quadtree as a stochastic model, and its optimal estimation was derived under the Bayes criteria.
+In machine learning, the authors of \cite{meta-tree} redefined the decision tree as a stochastic generative model and improved most tree weighting methods (e.g., \cite{RF}).